When writing applications in Node, you often need to write or read the contents of a file. Node.js provides a

 unionfs which lets you join both filesystems.
 You may find documentation and examples on both libraries sites:

-Virtual filesystem is definitely a thing which is worth using when testing any filesystem-touching code.
+The virtual filesystem is definitely a thing that is worth using when testing any filesystem-touching code.
 It’s much more flexible and straightforward approach than mocking individual methods.

 This article is just a brief introduction to this approach.
 Please refer to the libraries’ official docs for more details.

-All code examples from this article are available at my GitHub.
+All code examples from this article are available on my GitHub.